Preble County License Hearing Guide

 If You Refused Testing

-- Implied Consent Law in Ohio: Ohio, like all states, has an implied consent law.
-This means that by driving on Ohio roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to comply with this law results in an automatic license suspension.
+Ohio's implied consent law means that by driving on Ohio roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to take the test can lead to a longer license suspension than failing it.

 The ALR/Administrative Hearing